-Contextual Marketing – being on the money.
 Contextual marketing is the buzzword of the day.
 It’s a hot one, right up there with personalisation and omnichannel retail.
-Most professional marketers understand contextual marketing is primarily a means of targeted advertising or matching adverts to the content against which they appear.
+Most professional marketers understand contextual marketing as primarily a means of targeted advertising or matching adverts to the content against which they appear.

-But it is best understood simply as an extension of one of the core tenets for marketing: that understanding a customer allows an organization to sell to them more effectively.
+But it is best understood simply as an extension of one of the core tenets of marketing: that understanding a customer allows an organisation to sell to them more effectively.

 The defining feature of contextual marketing is that the understanding in question relates to the transitory characteristics of an individual, such as their location, buying intention or the behaviour they are currently demonstrating.